Ada-Developers-Academy/core-pses/05/pairs-with-given-sum.md

 <br>

-The feedback shared that my observations about counting pairs rather than listing them, avoiding double-counting, and checking whether numbers can be reused were mentioned as relevant and well-reasoned.
+The feedback shared that my observations about counting pairs rather than listing them, avoiding double-counting, and checking whether numbers can be reused were relevant and well-reasoned.
 One helpful reminder based on my follow up question was to be cautious about terms like “whole numbers,” since they can be used differently depending on context.
 The review also suggested some additional clarifying questions, like whether order matters in a pair.
-Overall, I’m on the right track and need to keep building the habit of verifying assumptions.
+Overall, I’m on the right track and can benefit from continuing to build a habit of verifying assumptions.

 ##### !end-explanation
 ### !end-challenge